PeernetOfficial/core/README.md

 * Salsa20 is used for encrypting the packets.
 * secp256k1 is used to generate the peer IDs (public keys).
-* blake3 is used for hashing the packets when signing.
+* blake3 is used for hashing the packets when signing and as hashing algorithm for the DHT.

 ## Dependencies